 SUDC occurs mostly in apparently healthy kids during sleep.

 SUDC is thought to be rare; occurring in about 1/100,000 children (per the CDC).
 However, the true numbers are unknown.

-SUDC is the 5th leading category of death in children ages 1 to 4.
+SUDC is the 5th leading category of death in children ages 1 to 4, according to the CDC.